-When I have asked various industry leaders what does their Sales and/or Service culture look like and how is it effective they almost always perk up and deliver an enthusiastic and detailed account.
-However, when the same question is asked about their Risk culture I am usually met with pause, shrugged shoulders and generally at best a high-level “we do a good job managing risk everyday” type of response.
+When I have asked various industry leaders what their sales and/or service culture looks like and how effective it is, they almost always perk up and deliver an enthusiastic and detailed account.
+However, when the same question is asked about their risk culture, I am usually met with pause, shrugged shoulders, and at best a high-level “we do a good job managing risk every day” type of response.

-Now this is not to say that there aren’t plenty of organizations out there that fully understand and can articulate their risk culture.
-I’ve had the pleasure to discuss with many leaders their risk culture and how it was developed and continues to thrive.
+Now, this is not to say that there aren’t plenty of organizations out there that fully understand and can articulate their risk culture.
+I’ve had the pleasure of discussing risk culture with many leaders and hearing accounts of how it was developed and continues to thrive.
 However, it’s becoming increasingly apparent that there are just as many who struggle to effectively describe their risk culture or if they even have one.

-Making sales and service decisions in the absence of risk considerations not only places the organization in harm’s way but ultimately erodes part of the very sales and service value they strive to deliver.
-Whereas employees taking responsibility for managing risk in a comprehensive risk culture can flourish by enhancing the overall value not only for the organization but more importantly, it’s customers.
+Making sales and service decisions in the absence of risk considerations not only places the organization in harm’s way, but ultimately erodes part of the very sales and service value they strive to deliver.
+Employees taking responsibility for managing risk in a comprehensive risk culture can flourish by enhancing the overall value not only for the organization but also, and more importantly, its customers.

-Just as each organization is unique so too is its culture.
-Generally, there are always similarities within every culture that provide a foundation for its construction.
-Although there are many parallels most risk cultures do share the following:
+Just as each organization is unique, so is its culture.
+However, most risk cultures do share the following foundational elements:

 So ask yourself:

 If you don’t know the answers — find out.
-Everyone beginning to have the same understanding is the first step in creating your risk culture and how it needs to be enhanced and encouraged.
+A common, organization-wide understanding of risk is the first step in creating your risk culture and determining how it needs to be enhanced and encouraged.

-You can have the best systems, processes and models but at the end of the day it’s still your employees that are making the day-to-day decisions.
-Having them all doing this from a risk vantage point that drives value to your other cultures will ensure a higher level of success for them, you and your customer’s.
+You can have the best systems, processes, and models; but at the end of the day, it’s still your employees who are making the day-to-day decisions.
+Having them all doing this from a risk vantage point that drives value to your other cultures will ensure a higher level of success for them, your leadership team, and your customers.